by Charlotte Hazard

 – – –

-Charlotte Hazard is a reporter for Just the News.
+Charlotte Hazard is a regular contributor to Just the News.